collin-beisel-tm/HoriSEOn-Code-Refactor/README.md

 Application's links all function correctly. - Done

-Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+Application's CSS selectors and properties are consolidated and organized to follow semantic structure. - Done

-Application's CSS file is properly commented.
+Application's CSS file is properly commented. - Done

 ## Deployment: 32%
 Application deployed at live URL.